Leptin: In mutations

 All known leptin mutations except one are associated with low to undetectable immunoreactive leptin blood levels.
-The exception is a mutant leptin reported in January 2015 which is not functional, but is detected with standard immunoreactive methods.
-It was found in a massively obese 2 1/2-year-old boy who had high levels of circulating leptin which had no effect on leptin receptors, so he was functionally leptin-deficient.
+The exception is a mutant leptin reported in January 2015 that is not functional, but is detected with standard immunoreactive methods.
+It was found in a massively obese 2 1/2-year-old boy who had high levels of circulating leptin that had no effect on leptin receptors, so he was functionally leptin-deficient.

 Role in disease

 Obesity

 Although leptin reduces appetite as a circulating signal, obese individuals generally exhibit a higher circulating concentration of leptin than normal weight individuals due to their higher percentage body fat.
 These people show resistance to leptin, similar to resistance of insulin in type 2 diabetes, with the elevated levels failing to control hunger and modulate their weight.
 A number of explanations have been proposed to explain this.
-An important contributor to leptin resistance is changes to leptin receptor signalling, particularly in the arcuate nucleus, however, deficiency of, or major changes to, the leptin receptor itself are not thought to be a major cause.
+An important contributor to leptin resistance is changes to leptin receptor signalling, particularly in the arcuate nucleus.
+However, deficiency of, or major changes to, the leptin receptor itself are not thought to be a major cause.
 Triglycerides crossing the blood brain barrier (BBB) can induce leptin and insulin resistance in the hypothalamus.
 Triglycerides can also impair leptin transport across the BBB.

 Studies on leptin cerebrospinal fluid (CSF) levels provide evidence for the reduction in leptin crossing the BBB and reaching obesity-relevant targets, such as the hypothalamus, in obese people.
 In humans it has been observed that the ratio of leptin in the CSF compared to the blood is lower in obese people than in people of a normal weight.
 The reason for this may be high levels of triglycerides affecting the transport of leptin across the BBB or due to the leptin transporter becoming saturated.
 Although deficits in the transfer of leptin from the plasma to the CSF is seen in obese people, they are still found to have 30% more leptin in their CSF than lean individuals.
 These higher CSF levels fail to prevent their obesity.
 Since the amount and quality of leptin receptors in the hypothalamus appears to be normal in the majority of obese humans (as judged from leptin-mRNA studies), it is likely that the leptin resistance in these individuals is due to a post leptin-receptor deficit, similar to the post-insulin receptor defect seen in type 2 diabetes.